beckelmw/digital-garden/flying/readme.md

 ---
 title: Flying
 url: /flying
+description: Links to sections of Bill Beckelman's digital garden focused on flying.
 ---

 Today, I fly for fun.
 It takes a lot of study to stay current and proficient.
 Here are some of the resources I have found helpful to do so.